jihyungy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jihyung Yoo is an assistant professor of automotive engineering at the Hanyang University.
+His research interests include thermofluidics, photonics, and high performance computing.
+He is the principal investigator of the Digial Energy Systems group, which focuses on automotive energy system integration, computational design, and optical sensing.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He teaches courses in thermodyniamics, fluid mechanics, statistics, numerical methods, and optical sensing.
+He also oversees the automotive engineering department senior capstone projects.